-The State Need Grant (SNG) program helps the state’s lowest-income undergraduate students pursue degrees, hone skills, or retrain for new careers.
+The Washington College Grant program (formerly the State Need Grant) helps the state’s lowest-income undergraduate students pursue degrees, hone skills, or retrain for new careers.
 Students can use the grants at eligible institutions in Washington.

-State Need Grant amounts vary by the type of school you attend.
-The maximum award is $9,745 per year.
+Washington College Grant amounts vary by the type of school you attend.
+The maximum award is $10,748 per year.

-You can learn more about the State Need Grant.
+You can learn more about the Washington College Grant.